-I post this about once a year, and probably should more often than that.
-Several times a year, either a contracted private outfit, or the local health department, shows up unannounced in my cafe, and takes a very serious, in depth look at at what we do and how we do it – It’s all about food safety.
+I post this regularly, for very good reasons.
+In the restaurant biz, either a contracted private outfit, or the local health department, shows up unannounced in my cafe several times a year, and takes a very serious, in depth look at at what we do and how we do it – It’s all about food safety.

 That might sound scary, and it sure would be, if you didn’t run a clean restaurant.
 Me, I welcome it, because frankly, this is Job #1, and I don’t ever want to be anything but stellar in our efforts to assure that folks who eat with us are absolutely safe in doing so.

-That said, what about at the ol’ home front?
-While it’s a must in the business, it’s all too often lacking at home, so I thought we’d better revisit the ground rules and spell ‘em out in big letters.
+That said, what about the home front?
+While it’s a must in the business, it’s all too often lacking at home, so we’d best revisit the ground rules and spell ‘em out in big letters.
 In this day and age when more and more foods are making folks sick and even killing some, you simply must take matters into your own hands.

 You can and should print this one out and stick it to your fridge with one of those goofy magnets.